Zzocker/OneIdentityBlockchain/README.md

 ## Language and Technology in use
 1. Golang
 2. Docker
-3. CSS/HTML
-4. Javascript
-5. Nodejs
+3. Nodejs
-6. Hyperledger Fabric
+4. Hyperledger Fabric

 # License